HomeTop HeadlinesFox News Host Turns on Trump Policies

 During his radio show on Monday, January 26, Hannity unexpectedly criticized the methods employed by Immigration and Customs Enforcement (ICE), specifically their workplace raids.
 “Is ICE perfect?
 They’re not,” Hannity stated on The Sean Hannity Show.
 “Do I think that going into Home Depots and arresting people there is a good idea?
 I don’t.”

 Hannity’s comments presented a distinct departure from his usual dismissal of ICE’s overreach concerns.
-This occurred as tensions in Minneapolis, Minnesota, escalated following the fatal shootings of two American citizens by immigration agents in January – Alex Pretti, a 37-year-old ICU nurse, and Renee Good, a 37-year-old mother.
+This occurred as tensions in Minneapolis, Minnesota, escalated following the fatal shootings of two American citizens by immigration agents in January – Alex Pretti, a 37-year-old ICU nurse, on January 24, and Renee Good, a 37-year-old mother of three and a poet, on January 7.

 However, Hannity’s weeknight TV show presented a contrasting narrative, focusing on Democratic officials escalating their criticism of ICE operations.
 Hannity specifically targeted Minneapolis Mayor Jacob Frey and Minnesota Governor Tim Walz, accusing Democratic leaders of “betraying” fundamental American values in light of increasing threats against ICE agents.